rxi/dyad/doc/api.md

 the stream.
 The stream will stop receiving data once this function is called.

 #### void dyad\_close(dyad\_Stream \*stream)
-Immediately closes the `stream`, discarding any data left in it's write buffer.
+Immediately closes the `stream`, discarding any data left in its write buffer.

 #### void dyad\_setTimeout(dyad\_Stream \*stream, double seconds)
 Sets the number of seconds the `stream` can go without any activity before it